dret/webconcepts/concepts/link-relation/item.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/item"
 title:         "Link Relation: item"
+concept-name:  Link Relation
+concept-value: item
 description: "When included in a resource that represents a collection, the 'item' link relation identifies a target resource that represents a member of that collection."
 ---